Homemade Happy Hour

 Adding sugar in a cocktail is a lot like adding salt while cooking - it’s usually necessary.
 And just like salt, a little sugar goes a long way.
 In this drink, I wanted to balance out the tart grapefruit, splash of lime juice, and the Luxardo maraschino liqueur, which is pretty dry.
 The addition of simple syrup enhances the drink while keeping the original flavor profile intact.

-Ingredients for a Hemingway Daiquiri
+Ingredients for a Hemingway cocktail.

 How to Make a Hemingway Daiquiri